 What Are The Side Effects Of Oregano Oil?

-1. May Cause Allergies
+1. May Cause Skin Irritation

 Though oregano oil is usually well-tolerated, it can cause skin allergies in certain individuals (2).
 These effects could be more pronounced in oregano oil supplements as such products do not require strict approvals by the US FDA (Food and Drug Administration).